So, we’ve been talking about this for some time, but it seems that even in 2023 – eBay account suspensions are still rampant.

 It’s not just about making the sale; it’s about delivering on the expectation of the customer.

 How to resolve problem transactions with eBay – Don’t lie in your listings.
 If you’re selling an item that’s been used and has some scratches, say so in your description.
 Describe the product as-is so the customer knows exactly what to expect and so that those expectations are met.
+Do you have existing listings where this is an issue?
+We suggest updating them immediately.

 If a customer has an issue with an item, you need to be ready to address it quickly.